Skip to main content

 • Emergency hazards: Investigated and actioned within 24 hours.

-• A written investigation summary is sent to you within 3 working days of conclusion.
+• Surveyor investigation: This is sent to you within 3 working days after making their final conclusions (decisions).

 • Further works to start within 5 working days or as soon as possible, not exceeding 12 weeks.